 II.
 AGRICULTURE AND FOREST RESOURCES.
-In determining whether impacts to agricultural resources are significant environmental effects, lead 5 agencies may refer to the California Agricultural Land Evaluation and State Jatic Assessment Model (1997) prepared by the California Dept. of Conservation as +: Mitigation an optional model to use in assessing impacts on agriculture and farmland.
-In pac With рас determining whether impacts to forest resources, including timberland, are × × it In significant environmental effects, lead agencies may refer to information Significant Impact icar Significant Impact compiled by the California Department of Forestry and Fire Protection regarding gnif Significa ignif the state's inventory of forest land, including the Forest Range Assessment S Project and the Forest Legacy Assessment Project; and forest carbon ıţiall Tha Than Impact measurement methodology provided in Forest Protocols adopted by the otentially SSS SSS No In California Air Resources Board.
-Would the project: ď ت Ľ Ź a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use (2 & 8)?
-X b) Conflict with existing zoning for agricultural use, or a Williamson Act contract (8, 9 & 10)?
+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and State Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact --- -------------------------------- --------------------------------------- ------------------------------ ----------- a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use (2 & 8)?
+X b) Conflict with existing zoning for agricultural use, or a Williamson Act contract (8, 9 &amp; 10) ?
 X c) Conflict with existing zoning for, or cause rezoning of forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g)) (10)?
 X d) Result in the loss of forest land or conversion of forest land to non-forest use (1, 10 & 11)?
 X e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use (1, 9 & 10)?
 X

 The project site is not presently, nor does it have the appearance of previous agricultural uses.
 The soil at this location is classified by the U.S. Soil Conservation Service as Hesperia loamy fine sand, two to five percent slopes.
 These soils are limited by high soil blowing hazard, high water intake rate, low available water capacity, and low fertility (12).
 Further, the proximity of residential uses does not make this site viable for agriculture.
 The U.S. Department of Agriculture, Soil Conservation Service (SCS) Soil Survey of San Bernardino County California Mojave River Area states that "Urban and built-up land and water areas cannot be considered prime farmland..."
 The project site does not contain any known agricultural activities or any known unique agricultural soils.
 Based on the lack of designated agricultural soils on the project site, it is concluded that the project will not result in significant adverse impacts to agriculture or significant agricultural soils.
-The project is located within an urbanized area which, according to the SCS, is not considered prime farmland.
-Further, the site is not within the area designated by the State of California as "unique farmland."
+The project is located within an urbanized area which, according to the SCS, is not considered prime farmland..."